 Each of the most-visited countries in the Schengen area has very stringent application processes and high rejection rates.
 This makes filling-in the Schengen visa form a challenge.
 But by filling the application form correctly, you can ensure your form isn’t rejected, and you are granted the Schengen visa.

 New Harmonised Schengen Visa Application Form – Sample

 Schengen Visa Application Forms

-You can always download the generic SCHENGEN VISA APPLICATION FORM, fill and print it.
+Starting Feb 02, 2020 you have to download the NEW HARMONISED SCHENGEN VISA APPLICATION FORM, fill and print it.
 This should normally work and well accepted for all the Schengen countries.

 If you are looking for individual country or language specific Schengen application form then you can use below resources to either download the application form, fill it and submit it along with the Schengen Visa application or directly submit online, print out and take it along with you for the Schengen Visa interview.
 Please follow the application instructions from the respective embassy you are applying for.

 |Belgium – Download or Click Here||Lithuania – Submit Online|

 |Czech Republic – Download||Luxembourg – Download|